The EESC issues between 160 and 190 opinions and information reports a year.

 The EESC has six sections, specialising in concrete topics of relevance to the citizens of the European Union, ranging from social to economic affairs, energy, environment, external relations or the internal market.

 The effects of climate change and environmental degradation are having a direct and indirect impact on a range of fundamental rights guaranteed at international and European level, such as the right to life, the right to health, the right to education and the right to respect for private and family life.

-Furthermore, the interconnectivity between fundamental rights and climate change is more broadly in line with the Sustainable Development Goals (SDGs), developed by the United Nations on the basis of the Universal Declaration of Human Rights, to which the European Union has committed itself in the context of Agenda 2030.
+The interconnectivity between fundamental rights, environmental degradation and climate change is clearly set out in the Sustainable Development Goals (SDGs), to which the European Union (EU) has committed itself in the context of Agenda 2030.

 We are also observing the emergence of a new human right – the right to a healthy, safe and sustainable environment.
 This right has been recognised by all 27 Member States.
 Fourteen recognise the right to a healthy environment in their constitutions, while four do so through case law interpreting constitutional provisions that protect rights to health, or on general environmental protection, or via ratification of the Aarhus Convention.

 A safe climate is a substantial element of the right to a healthy environment.
 We are observing, with the growing fusion between the legal obligations in the Paris Agreement and the human rights framework, the emergence of a new right to a safe climate.

 The World Health Organization (WHO) considers air pollution to be a major environmental risk to human health.
 Likewise, the European Environment Agency (EEA) regards air pollution as the biggest environmental health risk in Europe.
 It also entails considerable economic costs by leading to increased medical expenses, reduced productivity, for example through lost working days, and reduced agricultural yields.